GoogleCloudPlatform/magic-modules/.ci/infra/terraform/README.md

 - Cloud Workstation cluster quota in `us-central1`
 - VMWare Engine nodes per region in `southamerica-west1`
 - VMWare Engine nodes across regions
-- Looker `StandardSubscriptionInstancesPerProjectPerRegion`.
-This must be requested manually from their team, and can't be self-served in the Cloud Console.
 - Looker `EnterpriseSubscriptionInstancesPerProjectPerRegion`.
 This must be requested manually from their team, and can't be self-served in the Cloud Console.
 - aiplatform.googleapis.com/feature_store_online_serving_nodes (us-central1)
 - compute.googleapis.com/firewalls